 - Before you go, can you tell us what stopped you from starting a free trial?

 - What features are missing from your product?

 - In general, how satisfied are you with the product experience?

 - What are the most common reasons for you to visit our application?

 Why it’s useful: With in-product surveys, you can survey the right users at the right time (for example, based on events or actions people take in your product).
 Get insights into what your users like and build products that get traction.

 Churn reasons surveys are 8th on the list, totaling 3% of all the product surveys.
 Churn is the final cry of a dissatisfied customer.
 You should focus your product efforts on proactively avoiding churn and making the product more sticky.
 If the inevitable (churn) happens, it’s worth looking into the reasons, though.
 And not too many product managers are doing that!

-Recommended reading: How to Fight With Customer Churn in 2021
+Recommended reading: How to Fight With Customer Churn